 gr(a|e)ymeans exactly the same as

-To separate a part of the pattern for alternation we usually enclose it in parentheses, like this:
+To apply alternation to a chosen part of the pattern, we can enclose it in parentheses:

-In previous chapters there was a task to build a regexp for searching time in the form
+In previous articles there was a task to build a regexp for searching time in the form

 hh:mm, for instance

 \d\d:\d\d is too vague.
 It accepts

 25:99 as the time (as 99 seconds match the pattern, but that time is invalid).

 How can we make a better pattern?